 - 1. In the console, click Preferences in the left-hand navigation panel. - 2.
-On the Preferences page, click Product License. - 3.
-Click the New License bar to display its options. - 4.
-Under Upload New License Key, click Choose File, and navigate to the location of the license .key file on your computer.
-Select the license .key file and click Open.
-Then click Upload to upload the file to the everRun system.
-The everRun system contacts the Stratus server to activate the license.
+On the Preferences page, click Product License. - Click the Offline License Check or Upload New License Key bar to display its options, if they are not already displayed. - 4.
+For Upload New License Key, click Choose File and navigate to the location where you saved the file.
+Then, click Upload.